 2. You’ll develop management qualities

 Any manager will tell you, leadership requires a unique skill set.
 It is not simply about being a standout employee.
 How will you motivate your team?
 How will you prepare them for changes in the field?
 Will you have the foundational skills to manage a budget or navigate legal compliance?
 Before you go after a next-level job, make sure you have the management aptitude to succeed when you get there.

 3. You’ll start to see the big picture

 Many health care professionals are focused primarily on individual patients — as they should be.
-But there is still value in understanding how your individual role, single patient interactions and your specific department challenges influence other areas of the health care organization.
+But there is still value in understanding how your individual role, single patient interactions, and your specific departmental challenges influence other areas of the health care organization.

 Expanding your education will expose you to larger topics of budgeting and finance, health care quality control, legal compliance and regulations, as well as liberal arts courses that connect what you do to the world at large.
 These experiences can not only bolster your career, but also add a sense of greater purpose to how you approach your profession.

 4. You’ll renew your skills in oral and written communication